giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 - **Controlled sampling:** the sampling locations are prescribed by the Gauss–Lobatto rule.
 - **Exact end conditions:** Lobatto stations include the endpoints, so support and tip conditions coincide with the real member ends.
 - **Field fidelity:** increasing the number of stations refines the **quadrature of the same continuous field**, rather than changing a user-defined stepped approximation.

-### One-sentence reply (for discussions)
-> “Yes, the OpenSees realization uses multiple elements, but it is not a piecewise-prismatic approximation: the element chain is only a numerical device to enforce Gauss–Lobatto sampling of the continuous CSF stiffness field (including endpoints), avoiding user-dependent averaging choices.”